How I Got in Shape in Only 2 Weeks

 Jumping: Would you believe that I would say a silent prayer of thanks whenever my trainer instructed me to do 10 or 15 burpees?
 I found that it was actually among the easier exercises we did, which should give you an idea of the direction we're headed.
 Both my trainer and I also learned quickly that I am terrible at jumping rope, so we often switched to jumping jacks with weights instead.

 Jacob's ladder: Also known as the bane of my existence.
 I'm fairly confident that this ladder-meets-treadmill move is a modern iteration of a medieval torture device, and it always makes me feel like a hamster on a wheel.
-One of my least favourite interval groups was switching between two minutes on Jacob's ladder and a two-minute run on the treadmill, and back again.
+One of my least favorite interval groups was switching between two minutes on Jacob's ladder and a two-minute run on the treadmill, and back again.
 That slightly stupid #fitspo adage that "Sweat is fat crying" never felt so real.

 Leg lifts and other core work: True story: I overheard Vando tell a newer trainer that whenever it looks like I'm about to pass out or vomit, he just puts me on the floor to do ab work—that way, I'm lying down without really resting (god forbid).
 The core exercises we did were fairly basic: lots of straight leg raises, crunches, planks, and sit-ups.